 - You can call policy makers even if you do not live in their districts!

 “Hello, my name is ____________.
-My email is _______.
 I care about renewable energies and want a rapid ramp up in the implementation of solar and wind projects.
-Please work on energy policies to make this happen.
-It will produce jobs, help the economy, increase health, and protect the environment.
-Please let me know what you do.”
+Please support the upcoming whole suite of climate policies to make this happen.
+It will produce jobs, help the economy, increase health, and protect the environment. ”

 “Hello, my name is ___________.
-My email is _______.
 I care about energy efficiency standards and want to see an increase in policies supporting high efficiency buildings and transportation.
-Please work on energy policies to make that happen.
-What is holding you back from supporting clean energy policies? (and how can I help*optional) Please let me know what you do.”
+Please support the upcoming set of climate policies to make that happen.
+It will help the economy and provide jobs too.”

 Top Policy Resources

 Want more information?
 Sign up on the links below.
 But don’t just read - TAKE ACTION!
 Click on the link below the video above.
 The following organizations provide up to date energy policy information that you can use to communicate your support for climate solutions to policy makers.
 Get involved at both the national and state level.
 There is a lot of policy activity at the state level!
 The federal level is very active right now on climate policies in budget reconciliation.